FloatyMonkey/slang-rs/README.md

 slang = { git = "https://github.com/FloatyMonkey/slang-rs.git" }
 ```

+Point this library to a Slang installation.
+An easy way is by installing the [LunarG Vulkan SDK](https://vulkan.lunarg.com) which comes bundled with the Slang compiler.
+During installation `VULKAN_SDK` is added to the `PATH` and automatically picked up by this library.

-Set the `SLANG_DIR` environment variable to the path of your Slang installation.
-Download the latest release from their [releases page](https://github.com/shader-slang/slang/releases).
+Alternatively, download Slang from their [releases page](https://github.com/shader-slang/slang/releases) and manually set the `SLANG_DIR` environment variable to the path of your Slang directory.
 Copy `slang.dll` to your executable's directory.

-To compile to DXIL bytecode you need the Microsoft DirectXShaderCompiler.
-Download the latest release from their [releases page](https://github.com/microsoft/DirectXShaderCompiler/releases).
-Copy `dxil.dll` and `dxcompiler.dll` to your executable's directory.
+To compile to DXIL bytecode, also copy `dxil.dll` and `dxcompiler.dll` from the [Microsoft DirectXShaderCompiler](https://github.com/microsoft/DirectXShaderCompiler/releases) to your executable's directory.

 ## Credits